NicolasDenoyelle/Hierarchical-monitors/README.md

 ### Plugins description:
 A plugin is a file with pattern name: `<name>.monitor_plugin.so` loadable with dlopen.
-There is two kind of plugins:
+There are two kind of plugins:

 * Performance plugins,
 Several implementations are already available: